hhroig/coronasurveys/README.md

 ## Motivation

 The world is suffering a pandemic by the COVID-19 virus.
 The different national governments have problems evaluating the reach of the epidemic, having limited resources and tests to their disposal.
-Hence, any means to evaluate the number of persons with symptompts compatible with COVID-19 with reasonable level of accuracy is useful.
+Hence, any means to evaluate the number of persons with symptoms compatible with COVID-19 with reasonable level of accuracy is useful.

 ## Objective